fzscodes/pokemon/README.md

 # Pokemon App

-This app displays list of pokemons.
+This app displays a list of pokemons from https://pokeapi.co/.
+Click a pokemon card to view more details about it.

 ## Features